How to Use a Planner for Productivity

 You will hear a lot about how to set up your planner.
 Why?
 Because this is an integral step to using it effectively.
 Take the time to look through all the pages in your planner, and decide how you are going to use them.

 Find other printable pages to add when needed.
-Customize your planner when things in your life change.
+Inspire yourself by decorating the pages.
+Remember to edit your planner when things in your life change.
 Customization will allow you to make the most of it.

 Use the Planner for Clear and Concise Goals